robinohs/totp-kt/README.md

 totpGenerator.clock = Clock.systemUTC()
 ```
 > For testing purposes, one could assign a **Clock.fixed** that always returns the same timestamp and thus the same TOTP code.
-#### Timeperiod
+#### Time period
-The timeperiod is the duration of every time step in which the generated code is the same.
+The time period is the duration of every time step in which the generated code is the same.
 This is needed as due to delays (e.g., network delay) the server will not generate the code with the same timestamp as the client.
 As a compromise between security and usability the default time step is set as 30 seconds.
 > A time period of 30 seconds is used by the Google or Mircrosoft Authenticator app.
 #### Tolerance
 The tolerance is a duration that is subtracted from the timestamp the server creates when he generates a code in the isValidWithTolerance merthod.
 All codes generated within this period are matched against the client's token.
 If any of them matches, the code is accepted.